Shanilka1994/Contributors-portraits/README.md

 It's really easy to do a simple HTML/CSS pull request, so at least indent your code so the project will stay proper :).

 ## How to contribute
-- Fork the project
+- Fork the project.
-- Clone it
+- Clone it.
-- Push your job on your repository
+- Push your job on your repository.
 - When the job is done, submit a pull request, and that's it!

 ## More